AI-Native Mobile Development 2026: Building Smarter Apps with Flutter and React Native

 Offline Capability Very Limited Full Intelligent Offline Mode

-User Data Synced to Cloud Stay on Device (Privacy First)
+User Data Synced to Cloud Stays on Device (Privacy First)

 The Road Ahead